Last Updated on September 20, 2023 by Chase Manhattan

 I’m guessing you’ve done the polishing by yourself, so you have to fix the streaks yourself.
 However, if you paid a professional to do it, they should fix the mistakes for free.
 You’ve paid for an expensive service, the cost guarantees that the job will be done right.

 Here is a guide on how to remove streaks on the ceramic coating.
 Follow this guide closely to avoid ruining the ceramic coating.

 How To Fix High Spots On Ceramic Coating

-Removing ceramic coating streaks gets complicated when the coating is all dried up and hard.
+Removing ceramic coating streaks gets complicated when the coating is all dried up and hard, and requires significant preparation.
 The removal process really depends on how much time has passed since you applied the coating.